Centre for Academic Communication

 Bring your questions about Canadian culture and academia and your tea or coffee and join us for an hour of fun conversation.

-Reading (3-5pm Sept.
+Reading Strategies (3-5pm Sept.
 21 & Oct.
 29, Library 151b): The two sessions will cover techniques for effective reading comprehension, plus tips for taking notes on and summarizing the key points of a reading passage.

 Vocabulary Building Strategies (3-5pm, Sept.
 17 & Nov.
 2, Library 151b): This session will provide some practical strategies for building and improving your academic vocabulary.